Xfce: Xfce Panel

 Xfce Panel is a highly configurable taskbar with a rich collection of plug-ins available for it.

 Many aspects of the panel and its plug-ins can be configured easily through graphical dialogs, but also by GTK style properties and hidden Xfconf settings.

 Xfce Terminal

 A terminal emulator is provided as part of the Xfce project, but it can be used in other X Window System environments as well.
 It supports tabs, customizable key bindings, colors, and window sizes.
 It was designed to replace GNOME Terminal, which depends on the GNOME libraries.
 Like GNOME Terminal, though, it is based on the VTE library.
 Xfce Terminal can be configured to offer a varying background color for each tab.
 It can also be used as a drop-down terminal emulator, similar to Guake or Tilda.

 Xfwm

 Xfwm is a window manager, supporting custom themes.
 Starting with version 4.2, Xfwm integrates its own compositing manager.
+Work on porting Xfwm to Wayland is planned for a future release, presumably 4.22.